Doreen Cantrell

-Doreen Cantrell CBE, FRS, FRSE, FMedSci, is a scientist and Professor of Cellular Immunology at the School of Life Sciences, University of Dundee.
+Doreen Ann Cantrell (born 1957) is a British scientist and Professor of Cellular Immunology at the School of Life Sciences, University of Dundee.
 She researches the development and activation T lymphocytes, which are key to the understanding the immune response.

 Education

-Cantrell received her bachelor's degree in Zoology in 1979 from the University College of Wales, Aberystwyth, and her PhD in Immunology in the Cancer Research Campaign Laboratory at the University of Nottingham.
+Cantrell received her bachelor's degree in zoology in 1979 from the University College of Wales, Aberystwyth, and her PhD in Immunology in the Cancer Research Campaign Laboratory at the University of Nottingham.

 Career

-She made her first major contribution to the field in 1984, when she and Dr K A Smith published the first single cell analysis of lymphocyte proliferation.
+Cantrell made her first major contribution to the field in 1984, when she and Dr. Kendall A. Smith published the first single cell analysis of lymphocyte proliferation.